In front-end systems, “state management” is very important.

 }

-An immutable class cannot be updated once created.
+An immutable class is a class whose values cannot be updated.

-meaning the address of the value is passed, not the value itself.
+When passing an instance to another class or function, you pass the address value where the value is stored, not the value itself.

 Defining the Notifier